Earn a J.D. and a Master’s Degree Simultaneously

-In addition to separate graduate and law degrees, the Law School and the Graduate Studies also offer a joint program of studies leading to degrees of Doctor of Jurisprudence (J.D.) and select Master of Arts, the Greehey MBA for Values-Driven Leaders, and Master of Public Administration.
+In addition to separate graduate and law degrees, the Law School and the Graduate Studies also offer a joint program of studies leading to degrees of Doctor of Jurisprudence (J.D.) and select Master of Arts, the Greehey MBA for Professionals, and Master of Public Administration.

 Course of Study